Jerry Brown's Exit Interview: Don't Say He Didn't Warn You

 "It's damn dangerous," Brown said of a possible nuclear war destroying much of the world in mere moments.
 "And I would say most politicians are 100 percent asleep with respect to this particular issue."

-He spoke in the waning days of a political career that has spanned more than 50 years, a record four terms as California governor — from 1975-1983 and since 2011 — and three unsuccessful runs for president in 1976, 1980 and 1990.
+He spoke in the waning days of a political career that has spanned more than 50 years, a record four terms as California governor — from 1975-1983 and since 2011 — and three unsuccessful runs for president, in 1976, 1980 and 1990.
 Democratic Gov.-elect Gavin Newsom will take over the world's fifth-largest economy early next year.

 Brown worries, however, that the momentum from the Paris climate accord has waned and describes this month's United Nations follow-up climate conference in Poland as "abysmal."